MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/REORGANIZATION_SUMMARY.md

-# RWAChain Reorganization Complete ✅
+# EstateChain Marketplace Reorganization Complete ✅

 ## Summary

-The RWAChain project has been successfully reorganized into a clean, modular structure with three independent sections: Frontend, Backend, and Blockchain.
+The EstateChain Marketplace project has been successfully reorganized into a clean, modular structure with three independent sections: Frontend, Backend, and Blockchain.

 ## What Changed